Tyrmundr/project-landing-page/README.md

 # project-landing-page
 CSS project creating a web-page based on a specific design

+NOTE: The hero text is mostly made-up and not a true representation of Japan.
+In fact, I have only a little knowledge of it and anything I mentioned there (yet).

 What I assume I'll learn/practice:
 - flexbox
 - using CSS selectors / rules